Contents

 - Legacy Online Middle School provides digital education.
 It is designed for middle school students.
 The school prides itself on offering live online classes taught by certified teachers.
 The classes are online and interactive.

-Legacy Online School offers the best curriculum for you and your child to get the best online educational experience.
+Legacy Online School offers the best educational program for you and your child to have the best online education experience possible.

-Our rigorous curriculum ensures that graduates are well prepared for universities and workplaces around the world.
-In addition, our vibrant virtual clubs connect students all around the world.
+Our rigorous curriculum ensures that graduates are well prepared for universities and jobs around the world.
+Plus, our vibrant virtual clubs connect students around the world.